vinaygoel/ars-workshop/README.md

 ##### Set Exercises enviroment variables #####

-Take a look at the setup-exercises-env.sh file (in current directory) and update the values as needed (where specified).

-Then, set environment variables by running:
+Update the values in setup-exercises-env.sh file (if needed and where specified) Then, set environment variables by running:

 ```